Nora Eccles Harrison Cardiovascular Research & Training Institute

 These diagnostic imaging systems utilize different techniques to detect abnormalities in blood flow because atherosclerosis involves narrowing arteries, which obstructs blood flow.
 With timely intervention, healthcare professionals can develop a plan for better management of atherosclerosis.

-Which Type of Imaging Would Be Used to Identify Atherosclerosis?
+ypes of Imaging Used to Identify Atherosclerosis

 Healthcare professionals utilize a combination of imaging methods to detect and identify atherosclerosis.
 Magnetic resonance angiography (MRA), for instance, is an advanced imaging technique that provides detailed visuals of large arteries.
 MRAs can reveal severe inflammation, arterial plaque buildup, and metabolic activity to determine how quickly arterial issues could be resolved or better managed.